|Thatcheria mirabilis Angas, 1877|

 |The Japanese Wonder Shell|

 |Considered by many to be the most exquisitely shaped shell in the world.|

 Dredged on muddy sand bottom at 70-80 fathoms off Suao, Taiwan, Republic of China (74-80 mm.).

-No others were known until the early 1930's when several, exactly comparable, were fished up in Japanese waters; it was no longer a monstrosity and its systematic position was established a few years later.
-It is a member of the Turridae.
+No others were known until the early 1930's when several, exactly comparable, were fished up in Japanese waters; it was no longer a monstrosity, and its systematic position was established a few years later.
+It is a member of the Raphitomidae.

-As more specimens were found so their commercial value escalated and high prices were paid for them until the 1950's; from then on they were common enough to be obtained fairly cheaply.
+As more specimens were found, their commercial value escalated, and high prices were paid for them until the 1950's; from then on they were common enough to be obtained fairly cheaply.